metricq/aiocouch/docs/document.rst

     with contextlib.suppress(aiocouch.ConflictError):
         await doc.save()

 Another straight-forward solution is to override the contents of the existing document.
+Though, this example code isn't a complete solution either, as the second call to :meth:`~aiocouch.document.Document.save()` might raise a :class:`~aiocouch.ConflictError` again.

 .. code-block :: python